 We want the group to be as accessible as possible for everybody no matter their ability or specific needs.
 We will be working closely with Ability Shetland to be able to make this a possibility.
 For more information have a look at our Accessibility page.

-Increase people’s enjoyment and understanding of Shetland’s natural heritge.
+- Increase people’s enjoyment and understanding of Shetland’s natural heritage.

 - Allow the local community to become ambassadors for their local wildlife and take a direct role in informing policy and decision making in Shetland.

 - Be a platform for the local community to come together under a shared passion for nature and discovery.